adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 	$(GPP) -o $@ $+
 ```

-Note: \$+ ensures that all of the dependencies in the object_files variable well included in the command.
+Note: \$+ ensures that all of the dependencies in the object_files variable will be included in the command.

 After making these changes, this is what the final version of our makefile looks like.